 Since your gums are made of softer tissue, it’s way easier to damage than your teeth when you brush them too hard.
 This tends to result in bleeding.

-How would you know if you’ve been going to town on your pearly whites?
+How would you know if you’ve been brushing your teeth too hard?
 Here are the most obvious signs:

-If you’re experiencing any of there, there’s a good chance that you’re damaging your own teeth and gums by trying to clean your mouth better.
+If you’re experiencing any of these, there’s a good chance that you’re damaging your own teeth and gums by trying to clean your mouth too roughly.

 This is the very reason why bleeding gums should raise an alarm among people who experience it on a regular basis.
-Gum diseases are serious concerns because it can get serious and result in tooth loss and severe infection.
+Gum diseases are serious concerns because it can result in tooth loss and severe infection.

 It can also cause your gums to recede which will make your teeth look longer and have pus.
-In serious cases, it can create spaces between your teeth.
-It can also lead to gum tissue death which can cause a serious infection.
+In serious cases, it can create spaces between your teeth and lead to gum tissue death which can cause a serious infection.

 There are a few ways how dentures can cause gum bleeding.
 Some of the most common examples are the following:

 If you’re suffering from vitamin C and K deficiency, you can also expect your gums to bleed easily.
 Vitamin C’s antioxidant properties are essential in building and maintaining healthy gums.
-Ample amounts of vitamin K ensures proper blood clotting, so without it, you tend to bleed more than necessary.
+Ample amounts of vitamin K ensures proper blood clotting.
+Without it, you tend to bleed more than necessary.